codepath/android_guides/Developing-Custom-Themes.md

 ## 6. Create `themes.xml` file

 To define our theme go to `res/values/styles.xml` file.
 In our theme definition, we set some custom styles using the `item` element.
 Note how the default OS attribute `android:actionBarStyle` has been overridden to style the action bar along with the custom attributes.
-For more information on styling action bar, check out [styling the action bar](http://guides.codepath.com/android/Extended-ActionBar-Guide#custom-actionbar-styles) cliffnotes.
+For more information on styling action bar, check out [[styling the action bar|Extended-ActionBar-Guide#custom-actionbar-styles]] cliffnotes.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>